praveens-git-bit/Ignite-Lab-2023/Exercise1.md

 ```BASH
 lakehouseBronze
 ```

-If the page get refreshed and lakehouse did not create, follow the steps from 1 to 4.
+**Note:** If the page get refreshed and lakehouse did not create, follow the steps from 1 to 4.

 5. Click the **Create** button.